-- Via a digital input signal - measuring range switching for conductivity (upgrade code required, $\rightarrow \square 78$) - switching between different calibration datasets in the case of optical sensors - external hold - a cleaning interval to be triggered - PID controller switch-on/switch-off, e.g. via the proximity switch of the CCA250 - the use of the input as an "analog input" for pulse-frequency modulation (PFM) - the setting of the optical zero point or a manual offset for photometer sensors - Via a digital output signal - diagnostic states, point level switches, or similar states transmitted statically (similar to a relay) - the dynamic transmission (comparable to a non-wearing "analog output") of PFM signals, e.g. to control dosing pumps
+- Via a digital input signal - measuring range switching for conductivity (upgrade code required, $\rightarrow \square 76$ ) - switching between different calibration datasets in the case of optical sensors - external hold - a cleaning interval to be triggered - PID controller switch-on/switch-off, e.g. via the proximity switch of the CCA250 - the use of the input as an "analog input" for pulse-frequency modulation (PFM)

+Via a digital output signal

+- diagnostic states, point level switches, or similar states transmitted statically (similar to a relay) - the dynamic transmission (comparable to a non-wearing "analog output") of PFM signals, e.g. to control dosing pumps